There’s always beauty in good design, but good design isn’t always beautiful.

 Three studies found that a mere 50 milliseconds were all people needed to form an opinion about a website.
 Google performed similar testing and found an even slimmer margin: a speedy 17 to 50 milliseconds were all people needed to decide how they felt about a website.

-If you decide to redesign or update your site or app to improve its aesthetics, crowdspring’s creatives can help you navigate this process.
+If you decide to rebrand your business or update your site or app to improve its aesthetics, crowdspring’s creatives can help you navigate this process.

 Just remember what we said when we started this discussion: there’s always beauty in good design, but good design isn’t always beautiful.